 If you see the SanDisk SD card listed in there with the correct size, you’ll be able to scan the card.
 Chances of recovery, though, still depend on the severity of the damage.

 Note that you might be able to fix the problem in some cases with a CHKDSK command.
 Sometimes, the problem could be your card reader.
-If the reader isn’t working, you won’t see your SD card listed in the Disk Management console at all.
+IIf the reader isn’t functioning properly, your SD card may not appear in the Disk Management console at all, or it might be displayed as ‘No Media’.
 Learn more about how to figure out if your SD card has become non-functional in our guide to recovering data from a dead SD card.

 FAQs